caseyg/awesome/TOPICS.md

 *   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Open protocol for communication between AI agents, applications, and humans.

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - An open source, privacy focused alternative to NotebookLM for teams with no data limit's.
+*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - An open source, privacy focused alternative to NotebookLM for teams with no data limits.
 Join our Discord: https://discord.gg/ejRNvftDp9

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents